 Our exposure to market risk arises principally from exchange rate risk.
-Although substantially all of our revenue less repair payments (non-GAAP) is denominated in pound sterling and US dollars, approximately 43.5% of our expenses (net of payments to repair centers made as part of our WNS Auto Claims BPM segment) in fiscal 2021 were incurred and paid in Indian rupees.
+Although substantially all of our revenue less repair payments (non-GAAP) is denominated in pound sterling and US dollars, approximately 45.8% of our expenses (net of payments to repair centers made as part of our WNS Auto Claims BPM segment) in fiscal 2022 were incurred and paid in Indian rupees.
 The exchange rates between each of the pound sterling, the Indian rupee, the Australian dollar, the South African rand and the Philippine peso, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
 See "Part I - Item 5 Operating and Financial Review Prospects - Foreign Exchange - Exchange Rates."

 Our exchange rate risk primarily arises from our foreign currency-denominated receivables.
-Based upon our level of operations in fiscal 2021, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$25.6 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$21.3 million in fiscal 2021, a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$6.6 million in fiscal 2021, and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$2.7 million in fiscal 2021.
-Similarly, a 10% appreciation or depreciation in the Indian rupee against the US dollar would have increased or decreased our expenses incurred and paid in Indian rupee in fiscal 2021 by approximately \$33.3 million, a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased our expenses incurred and paid in South African rand in fiscal 2021 by approximately \$4.7 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in Philippine peso in fiscal 2021 by approximately \$10.2 million.
+Based upon our level of operations in fiscal 2022, a sensitivity analysis shows that a 10% appreciation or depreciation in the pound sterling against the US dollar would have increased or decreased revenue by approximately \$32.7 million and increased or decreased revenue less repair payments (non-GAAP) by approximately \$24.4 million in fiscal 2022, a 10% appreciation or depreciation in the Australian dollar against the US dollar would have increased or decreased revenue and revenue less repair payments (non-GAAP) by approximately \$6.4 million in fiscal 2022, and a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased or decreased or expenses incurred and paid in Indian rupee in fiscal 2022 by approximately \$41 million, a 10% appreciation or depreciation in the South African rand against the US dollar would have increased or decreased our expenses incurred and paid in South African rand in fiscal 2022 by approximately \$5.1 million and a 10% appreciation or depreciation in the Philippine peso against the US dollar would have increased our expenses incurred and paid in Philippine peso in fiscal 2022 by approximately \$11 million.